gcc-mirror/gcc/gcc/config/mips/mips.md

   [(set_attr "type" "store")
    (set_attr "mode" "<MODE>")])

-;; An instruction to calculate the high part of a 64-bit SYMBOL_GENERAL.
+;; An instruction to calculate the high part of a 64-bit SYMBOL_ABSOLUTE.
 ;; The required value is:
 ;;
 ;;	(%highest(op1) << 48) + (%higher(op1) << 32) + (%hi(op1) << 16)